rachaw/hello-world/README.md

 # hello-world
-This is a sample project on GitHub
+This is a sample project on GitHub.
+Modifying this file to update in master